Betdaq is the second largest online betting exchanges on the globe, and one of our top choices as far as betting exchanges go.

 Does BetDaq have an App and what's the BetDaq app like?

 Yes there is a BetDaq app on iOS and Android.
-You get access the the same markets are online and it's a fairly stable alternative to the Betfair app for trackside action.
-You can download if from the app store, about 35,000 users.
+You get access to the same markets that are online and it's a fairly stable alternative to the Betfair app for trackside action.
+You can download it from the app store, about 35,000 users.
 So decent enough for laying and backing bets through mobile.

 Should you just use the BetDaq mobile site instead?